LandonReese/Thermostat/readme.md

     Navigate to 3 Interface Options → I5 I2C → Yes.

-Configuring the files for your RPi.
+3. Configuring the files for your RPi

-    Update this setting within settings.json to the name of you raspberry pi "project_path": "/home/your_username/Thermostat"

-    Update the systemd service file (thermostat.service) to the name of you raspberry pi as well.
+After cloning the repository, you need to update a few paths:

+    a.
+Update settings.json:
+       Edit the "project_path" setting to match your installation path:
+       "project_path": "/home/your_username/Thermostat"

+    b.
+Update thermostat.service:
+       Edit the following lines in thermostat.service:
-    # IMPORTANT: Change 'YOUR_USERNAME' to your actual Raspberry Pi username if different
+       - User=your_username (change 'landon' to your actual username)
-    User=YOUR_USERNAME
-    # IMPORTANT: Change this to the absolute path of your project directory
-    WorkingDirectory=/home/YOUR_USERNAME/Thermostat
+       - WorkingDirectory=/home/your_username/Thermostat (update the path)
+       - ExecStart=/home/your_username/Thermostat/start_thermostat.sh (update the path)

+    c.
+Make the startup script executable:
+       chmod +x start_thermostat.sh

 Running the Thermostat